nav-8288/Cookie_Decorator/README.md

 EX_ENABLE = D23

-This sets up the firmware-side pin structure for the full 4-motor system.

-3. A4988 enable control implemented

-The firmware treats A4988 ENABLE as active LOW.
+A4988 driver ENABLE is treated as active LOW:

-Current behavior:

-drivers are initialized disabled for safety
+drivers start disabled for safety

-enableDriver() sets an enable pin LOW

-disableAllDrivers() sets all enable pins HIGH

-drivers are only enabled during motion
+drivers are enabled only during motion

-kill immediately disables all drivers
+kill disables all drivers immediately

-This provides a safer default behavior than leaving the stepper drivers always enabled.

-4. Basic state machine added

-The firmware currently uses the following system states:

-IDLE

-PRINTING

-COMPLETED

-NEEDS_REFILL

-REFILL_CLEAN

-KILLED

-The core active states in the current code are:
+Basic firmware states are implemented:

 IDLE